victaum1/crak_chess/README.md

 using "Cabal" as building tool.

 * Dependencies
-The code will be based in the 8.0.2 version of "ghc".
+The code will be based in the 8.6.5 version of "ghc".

 * How the tests will be made?
 The unit tests will be made using the package "HUnit".
-In the future will be configured tests with "QuickCheck".
+Also, it will be tests with "QuickCheck".

 * Deployment
 The target will be to build a standalone binary.
 This one should be communicating with some chess protocol (uci/xboard).
+That should work on any machine.
+I will be versions for windows, MacOS and Linux.

 * Who do I talk to?
 With the repo owner or admin: